slider(int number, int pos, int min, int max, string name, string tooltip): var

 Current value of the slider.

 - For defining a slider initial position, range, name, and tooltip, the slider function must be called in the first run of a strategy.
 The Period slider has fixed parameters and is hard-wired to the BarPeriod variable.
-Only its initial position (pos) can be set.
 The other three sliders can be freely set and redefined.

 - The sliders are initialized to their default positions (pos parameter) when the script is started the first time, or when